NoveList Plus & NoveList K-8

 The Fletcher Free Library's account with Consumer Reports Online gives you premium access to product reviews and ratings on cars, appliances, electronics and much more.
 Individuals would normally have to pay an annual subscription fee to access this important site, but now you can get it for free: all you need is a Fletcher Free Library card!
 When prompted type in your 14-digit library barcode number to gain access.

-Also known as Vermont Online Library (or VOL), and brought to you in part by the Vermont Department of Libraries, Gale's suite of databases is a one-stop source for news and magazine articles on a wide range of topics: business, current events, economics, education, health care, literature, art, and science.
+Vermont Online Library (or VOL), is brought to you in part by the Vermont Department of Libraries.
+Gale's suite of databases is a one-stop source for news and magazine articles on a wide range of topics: business, current events, economics, education, health care, literature, biographies, art, auto repair (Chilton's) and science.
 Millions of full-text articles, many with images.
 You cannot find this in-depth level of research with a Google search!
 When prompted type in your 14 digit library barcode # to gain access.

 Ancestry International -- Library edition *